 Access & authentication

-- Your client app ID and a @username must each be whitelisted to get applevel access to the API.
+- Your client app ID and a @username must each be added to an allowlist to get app level access to the API.

 - Authentication is 3-legged OAuth currently used with the Twitter public API.

-- We must additionally whitelist the @username for any accounts you wish to send Feedback requests FROM (either your customer’s handles or your own if used for testing purposes).
+- We must additionally add the @username to an allowlist for any accounts you wish to send Feedback requests FROM (either your customer’s handles or your own if used for testing purposes).